Updated: Jun 23, 2025

 Interest Rates

 Getting a top-tier rate might be your main goal for opening a savings account.
-The Cash App Savings account doesn't disappoint--the APY is among the highest of any online savings account option.
+Cash App Savings doesn't disappoint--the APY is among the highest of savings rates.
+You must receive a total of $300 or more per month in direct deposits to qualify for the maximum advertised rate.
+If you cannot meet that requirement, the interest rate becomes much less competitive.

-As you compare savings account rates, ask yourself the following:
+As you compare savings options, ask yourself the following:

 • Does the rate apply to all balances?